 Please know that we are offering the drumhead with the graphic artwork only.

-NOTE: Each drum is made to order.
-On average, allow 2 to 4 weeks for delivery.
+NOTE: Each drum is made to order, allow two weeks for shipping.